-4.1.3 TABLE III - Key Performance Indicators specific for the S2R JU
+4.2.3 TABLE III - Key Performance Indicators specific for the S2R JU

-Key Performance Indicator Objective Data to be provided by Baseline at the start of H2020 Target at the end of H2020 Automated S2R 1 % reduction in the costs of developing, maintaining, operating and renewing infrastructure and rolling stock and increase energy efficiency compared to "State-of-the-art" Reduce the life-cycle cost of the railway transport system JU "State-of-the-art" 2014 > 50 % No 2 % increase the capacity of railway segments to meet increased demand for passenger and freight railway services compared to "State-of-the-art" 2014 Enhance the capacity of the railway transport system JU "State-of-the-art" 2014 100% No 3 % decrease in unreliability and late arrivals compared to "State-of-the-art" 2014 Increase in the quality of rail services JU "State-of-the-art" 2014 > 50% No 4 Reduce noise emissions and vibrations linked to rolling stock and respectively infrastructure compared to "State-of- Reduce the negative externalities linked to railway transport JU "State-of-the-art" 2014 > 3 - 10 dBA No
+Key Performance Indicator Objective Data to be provided by Baseline at the start of H2020 Target at the end of H2020 Automated S2R 1 % reduction in the costs of developing, maintaining, operating and renewing infrastructure and rolling stock and increase energy efficiency compared to "State-of-the-art" Reduce the life-cycle cost of the railway transport system JU "State-of-the-art" 2014 > 50 % No 2 % increase the capacity of railway segments to meet increased demand for passenger and freight railway services compared to "State-of-the-art" 2014 Enhance the capacity of the railway transport system JU "State-of-the-art" 2014 100% No 3 % decrease in unreliability and late arrivals compared to "State-of-the-art" 2014 Increase in the quality of rail services JU "State-of-the-art" 2014 > 50% No 4 Reduce noise emissions and vibrations linked to rolling stock and respectively infrastructure compared to "State-of-the-art" 2014 Reduce the negative externalities linked to railway transport JU "State-of-the-art" 2014 > 3 - 10 dBA No 5 Addressing open points in TSIs, compared to "State-of-the-art" 2014 Enhance interoperability of the railway system JU "State-of-the-art" 2014 No 6 Number of Integrated Technology Demonstrators (ITDs) and System Platform demonstrations Improve market uptake of innovative railway solutions through large- JU tbd in the Multi- Annual Action Plan Yes

-Key Performance Indicator Objective Data to be provided by Baseline at the start of H2020 Target at the end of H2020 Automated the-art" 2014 5 Addressing open points in TSIs, compared to "State-of-the-art" 2014 Enhance interoperability of the railway system JU "State-of-the-art" 2014 No 6 Number of Integrated Technology Demonstrators (ITDs) and System Platform demonstrations Improve market uptake of innovative railway solutions through large- scale demonstration activities JU tbd in the Multi-Annual Action Plan Yes 7 Share of the fund allocated to the different Innovation Programmes and to cross-cutting themes Ensure that funding covers the railway system as a whole JU n.a. > 80% No 8 Percentage of topics resulting in signature of GA Ensure a sufficiently high call topics success rate JU n.a. > 90% Yes 9 % of resources consumption versus plan (members only) WP execution by members - resources JU n.a. > 80% Yes 10 % of deliverables available versus plan (members only) WP execution by members - deliverables JU n.a. > 80% Yes
+Key Performance Indicator Objective Data to be provided by Baseline at the start of H2020 Target at the end of H2020 Automated scale demonstration activities 7 Share of the fund allocated to the different Innovation Programmes and to cross-cutting themes Ensure that funding covers the railway system as a whole JU n.a. > 80% No 8 Percentage of topics resulting in signature of GA Ensure a sufficiently high call topics success rate JU n.a. > 90% Yes 9 % of resources consumption versus plan (members only) WP execution by members - resources JU n.a. > 80% Yes 10 % of deliverables available versus plan (members only) WP execution by members - deliverables JU n.a. > 80% Yes

-4.1.4 TABLE IV - Initial estimation of Release 3.0 - of the Key Performance Indicators of the Shift2Rail Programme release 2.0 release 1.0
+4.2.4 TABLE IV - Initial estimation of Release 3.0 - of the Key Performance Indicators of the Shift2Rail Programme release 1.0